aws-samples/aws-modernization-with-sysdig/content/10_prerequisites/14_self_paced/_index.md

 Your account must have the ability to create new IAM roles and scope other IAM permissions.
 {{% /notice %}}

+{{% notice warning %}}
+You are responsible for the cost of the AWS services used while running this workshop in your AWS account.
+{{% /notice %}}

 1. If you don't already have an AWS account with Administrator access: [create one now by clicking here](https://aws.amazon.com/getting-started/)